 - Push-to-open operation

-In this guide learn what the right slide is for your project – and budget.
+In this guide, learn the right slide for your project and budget.

 Undermount Drawer Slide Features

-With the many types of drawer slides its often confusing to even experienced woodworkers just how these slides actually work.
+With the many types of drawer slides, it’s often confusing to even experienced woodworkers just how these slides work.
 For undermount drawer slides, key features include:

 - Almost all are full extension

-- These slide types are soft closing and stay closed through use of springs
+- These slide types are soft closing and stay closed through the use of springs

 - Undermount slides are not visible when installed